AhmadT198/Simple-Page-in-HTML-and-CSS/README.md

 This project uses HTML and, CSS to build a responsive web page. <br>

-It applies the concepts of the flexbox and media queries.
+It applies the principles of the flexbox and media queries.